 Tenancy in common

 Joint ownership is the case where many people jointly own a property, each person’s share of ownership is not divided but not necessarily equal.
-Co-owners have no rights to the other, which means that if one co-owner dies, his share of the ownership will be inherited and the heirs become co-owners.
+If one co-owner passes away, his ownership portion will be inherited, making the successors co-owners because co-owners have no rights to the other.

-Any co-owner has the right to transfer his/her share of the common property.
+The right to sell one’s share of the common assets belongs to each co-owner.
+It is assumed that the transferee is a co-owner of the asset.
 The transferee has the status of a joint owner of the property.
 In practice, if the parties do not agree otherwise or have no clear evidence to determine the form of the co-ownership relationship, the Courts will assume that this relationship is joint ownership.

 Tenancy by total

 Total ownership is the ownership relationship established between husband and wife, creating the unity of ownership as the property of one person.
 Full ownership shares many similarities with consolidated ownership.
-Thus, the wife (husband) has the rights of the other.
-However, in full ownership, a co-owner does not have the right to enter into any transaction or perform any action to terminate the full ownership relationship.
-The termination of the total ownership relationship can only be done through a divorce or an agreement between husband and wife.
+As a result, the wife (husband) possesses the other’s rights.
+A co-owner, however, has no authority to conclude any deal or take any other action that might result in the full ownership relationship ending.
+The only ways to end the joint ownership arrangement are through a divorce or a mutual agreement between the husband and wife.

 Community property